Mason Shaw

-Mason Shaw (born November 3, 1998) is a Canadian professional ice hockey forward for the Manitoba Moose in the American Hockey League (AHL) while under contract with the Winnipeg Jets of the National Hockey League (NHL).
-He was selected 97th overall by the Minnesota Wild in the 2017 NHL Entry Draft.
+Mason Shaw (born November 3, 1998) is a Canadian professional ice hockey forward and player for the Minnesota Wild in the National Hockey League (NHL).
+He was selected 97th overall by the Wild in the 2017 NHL entry draft.

 Growing up, Shaw played with the Lloydminster Universal Heat of the Alberta Major Bantam League and the Midget AAA Lloydminster Baker Hughes Bobcats of the Alberta Elite Hockey League.
 During the 2012–13 season, Shaw tallied a team-leading 66 assists and 20 goals for 86 points through 31 games.
 He was subsequently named a First Team All-Star in the Alberta Midget AAA Hockey League.
 Shaw played the 2013–14 season with the Bobcats where he finished second in the league in scoring with 17 goals and 33 assists through 31 games and won the Trevor Linder award as the league's Top Forward.
 His offensive abilities resulted in him being drafted in the second round, 32nd overall, by the Medicine Hat Tigers in the Western Hockey League (WHL) Bantam Draft.